Beckhoff/TF2000_Server_Samples/README.md

 - [CustomConfig](Extensions/CustomConfig/): The HMI server generates a configuration page for every extension.
 This sample showcases how this default page can be replaced with a custom HTML page.
+- [StaticSymbols](Extensions/StaticSymbols/): This sample demonstrates how to automatically generate symbols based on .NET types at compile time.
 - [DynamicSymbols](Extensions/DynamicSymbols/): All other samples
 provide a fixed list of symbols that clients can use to interact with the extension.
 This sample demonstrates how an extension can provide a dynamic list